 I saw a few Indian Restaurants pinned on the map nearby to the south of the hotel, but one of those was next to a body of water, and I thought to myself "there might be nice views from the restaurant overlooking the water", so I looked for more details...

-It was called the Blue Mango (nice name)... and coincedentally was pinned "A" by Google Maps, but the reason I chose it was not because it was the first on the list, it was because of it's location;
+It was called the Blue Mango (nice name)... and coincidentally was pinned "A" by Google Maps, but the reason I chose it was not because it was the first on the list, it was because of its location;

 Location!
 Location!
 Location!